Therapy for Anxiety

 - Write it out.
-Often anxiety manifests by racing thoughts.
-Taking the time to write out these thoughts can often take away their power and as a result reduce your anxiety.
+Often anxiety manifests in racing thoughts.
+Taking the time to write out these thoughts can often take away their power and as a result, reduce your anxiety.

 - Talk it out.
 For the same reasons as above talking it out can help you feel better about a situation.

 - Train your brain to do things differently.
-When you mind starts racing with anxiety visualize a stop sign and stop your brain from moving forward.
-You will have to do this a few times in order to stop your brain but the more you practice this the easier it will get.
+When your mind starts racing with anxiety visualize a stop sign and stop your brain from moving forward.
+You will have to do this a few times to stop your brain but the more you practice this the easier it will get.

 - Seek professional help.
 If the above suggestions do not help your anxiety it may be time to seek professional help from your doctor or a therapist.